symfony/symfony-docs/cookbook/bundles/override.rst

 .. caution::

     The last translation file always wins.
-That mean that you need to make sure to load the class which overrides the translation of another bundle before that bundle in the ``AppKernel``.
+That mean that you need to make sure that the bundle containing *your* translations is loaded after any bundle whose translations you're overriding.
+This is done in ``AppKernel``.

-    The file that always wins is the one that is placed in ``app/Resources/translations``, as those files are always loaded as last.
+    The file that always wins is the one that is placed in ``app/Resources/translations``, as those files are always loaded last.

 .. _`the Doctrine documentation`: http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/inheritance-mapping.html#overrides